-Sugar Land City Council called an election for May 2, now postponed to November 3, will include nine possible changes to the City’s charter.
+Sugar Land City Council called an election that will include nine possible changes to the City’s charter.
 The charter is a document that establishes the form of government for Sugar Land.
-This includes provisions for a council-manager form of government, legislative authority of City Council, general elections provisions, finance provisions and several other areas outlining the governing of Sugar Land.
-The charter can only be amended, added to or repealed by a majority of voters.
+This includes provisions for a council-manager form of government, legislative authority of City Council, general election provisions, finance provisions and several other areas outlining the governance of Sugar Land.
+The charter can only be amended, added to, or repealed by a majority of voters.
 The charter is available online at www.sugarlandtx.gov/charter.
 Nine charter amendments were recently proposed and approved by a citizen-appointed Charter Review Committee.
-Every five years, City Council appoints a citizen task force to review and make recommendations for possible amendments or updates to the charter.
+Every five years, City Council appoints this Committee to review and make recommendations for possible amendments or updates to the charter.
 For details on the most recent charter review process visit www.sugarlandtx.gov/CRC.
-The propositions as they will read on the May 2 ballot follow:
+The propositions as they will read on the November 3rd ballot follows:

 |Name of Proposition||Amendment Title|

 |Sugar Land Proposition A||Term and Term Limits|

 |Sugar Land Proposition C||Vacancies|

 Shall Sections 2.01 and 2.03 of the City Charter be amended to increase the current two-year terms for the council members and mayor to three-year terms; change the term limitations from four consecutive terms in a nine-year period to three consecutive terms in a nine-year period; provide that single-member district and at-large positions are aggregated for the purpose of terms limits; and be effective for the single-member district positions as of the May 2021 election and for the mayor and at-large positions as of the May 2022 election?